CCRI-Cyberknights/stemday_2025/challenges/11_Hidden_Flag/junk/ref/readme.txt

+Review each file carefully.
+Review each file carefully.
+Welcome to the reference directory.
+CNLT-6442-TXLK
-Welcome to the reference materials folder.
+Welcome to the reference directory.
-Please consult team lead for more information.